Arthur (TV series): Website

 The program's official website has been given a rating of 5/5 stars at website Common Sense Media, and has been advised for viewers 5 and up.
 The site described the show as being "one of the Internet's best offerings for kids".
 It also advised that "there are links to PBS sponsors but other than that, there is no commercial marketing to kids."
 The review added, "The games are actually teaching your kids something for example The Music Box combines music and learning, so much so that kids won't even realize that they're figuring out space relations, hand–eye coordination, and mousing skills as they jam along to upbeat tunes."

 Music albums

 Arthur has released three music albums.
 The first album, Arthur and Friends: The First Almost Real Not Live CD, contained songs that were played throughout the TV show and original songs for the album.
 The second album, Arthur's Perfect Christmas, contained songs that were played during the television film of the same title.
 The third album, Arthur's Really Rockin' Music Mix, contained only original songs, including a remix of the theme song which was played on the credits of season 6 as a promotion for the album.

+Podcast

+On October 20, 2022, GBH Kids and Gen-Z Media launched The Arthur Podcast.
+Episodes of the podcast feature Arthur and his friends and family as they retell the events of episodes like "Locked in the Library!" and "Mr. Ratburn and the Special Someone".
+The podcast is supplemented by interactive segments that incorporates viewer-sent questions that relate to kids' everyday lives and challenges (initially, Arthur would listen to viewer-sent messages of how they would tackle a specific problem; the fourth season of the podcast features D.W. answering viewer-sent questions with Buster).
+As of 2026, four seasons of 25 episodes have been released since its debut.